Disintegration as a Path to Meaning

 The road forward will not be easy.
 But as Peace Pilgrim reminds us, there is a different kind of power waiting for those willing to walk it:

 “When you have inner peace, you move through the world differently.
 No one can truly harm you.
 No one can take away what you are.”
-Peace Pilgrim

 The world will try to make us afraid.
 It will try to force us into choosing between destruction and oppression.
 It will tell us that peace is weakness, that transformation is impossible.
-It is lying.

 The real work begins inside us.